Love milk baths, then why not enjoy some milk bath bombs with this easy DIY milk bath bomb recipe!

 Instructions

-- Mix the baking soda, citric acid and milk powder together.
+- In a large mixing bowl, combine you dry ingredients; baking soda, citric acid and milk powder.
+Mix together.

-- Add the vanilla oil and coconut oil.
+- Add the vanilla oil and coconut oil to the dry mixture.
 Mix well.
 Then add the water while stirring.
-Once well mixed test to see that a gasped handful will lightly clump, if not add another ½ teaspoon of water, mix and try again until it will.
+Once well mixed test to see that a gasped handful of the bath bomb mixture will lightly clump, if not add another ½ teaspoon of water, mix and try again until it will.

 - Overfill each half of the bath bomb mold considerably, then press firmly together.
 Gently remove the mold and set the bath bomb aside to dry out.